Local Authority's Sufficiency Duty - Accommodation for Children in Care

 - Where the child is disabled, is suitable to meet the needs of that child; and

-- Is within the area of Dudley MBC, unless that is not reasonably practicable.
+- Is within the local authority's area, unless that is not reasonably practicable.

-There is no order of priority in the bullet points above.
+There is no order of priority within the categories listed in the bullet points above.
 All of these are factors that have to be taken into account.
-For example, if placing a child within Dudley conflicted with placing him or her near home or with a sibling, or which disrupted his/her education, the local authority could justify placing the child out of area if this met his/her needs more effectively than a placement within the area.
+For example, if placing a child within his/her area conflicted with placing him or her near home or with a sibling, or which disrupted his/her education, the local authority could justify placing the child out of area if this met his/her needs more effectively than a placement within the area.

-For the majority of Looked After children, the 'most appropriate placement' will be within the area of Dudley MBC.
+For the majority of Looked After children, the 'most appropriate placement' will be within the local authority area.
 For those children who require highly specialist services, or children for whom there is a safeguarding issue, it may be more appropriate for them to be placed in a neighbouring local authority area.

 When making decisions about the most appropriate placements for children requiring more specialised provision, the issue of proximity to the home area must be considered, alongside the other factors set above.
 Wherever possible, children requiring such provision should be placed as close to their existing family networks and support systems as is possible and appropriate.

-If challenged by a child, family, social worker, Children's Guardian, Independent Reviewing Officer (IRO) or other advocate, Dudley MBC should be in a position to demonstrate how, working with its Children Trust partners, it has done all that is reasonably practicable to secure sufficiency.
+If challenged by a child, family, social worker, children's guardian, independent reviewing officer (IRO) or other advocate, a local authority should be in a position to demonstrate how, working with its Children Trust partners, it has done all that is reasonably practicable to secure sufficiency.
 Plans should be documented and published, within the commissioning strategy or the Children and Young People's Plan, to allow scrutiny and challenge.

 3. How can 'Reasonably Practicable' be Assessed?